 While deployed in Iraq, Patti Patton-Bader’s son told her that he was one of the few soldiers receiving care packages, so she gathered some friends and neighbors and they began sending packages to his whole platoon.
 More and more requests came from soldiers, combat hospitals and families of soldiers, so Patti and her friends built an organization to match soldiers and their needs with people who wanted to help.
 Soldiers’ Angels sends letters and care packages to deployed U.S. service members.
 The minimum commitment is sending three letters or three care packages over three months.
 You can also sign up to adopt a service member and send one letter a week and one care package a month during that person’s deployment.
 Volunteers need to donate $12, which allows you to participate in all volunteer activities offered by Soldiers’ Angels and helps to cover overhead expenses.

 While volunteering at the Los Angeles Airport military lounge in the wake of 9/11, Carolyn Blashek talked with a soldier who felt like he had no one, and she decided that every soldier should hear from people at home.
-So, she founded Operation Gratitude, which sends care packages accompanied by handwritten letters to troops, veterans, first responders, new recruits, and wounded heroes and their caregivers.
-You can choose which group you’d like your letters to go to.
-So far, Operation Gratitude has sent more than 2.4 million care packages.
+So she founded Operation Gratitude, which sends care packages accompanied by handwritten letters and handmade items to troops, veterans, first responders, new recruits, and wounded heroes and their caregivers.
+Operation Gratitude has sent more than 3.5 million care packages.

 While Brian Horn was serving in Iraq, his parents sent him an average of six care packages a week.
 When he called home to ask for more, they thought he was kidding.
 He wasn’t—he wanted to give care packages to soldiers who received little or no mail.
 So Brian’s parents started the Any Soldier website, which has served more than two million troops.
 Troops serving overseas request items that their units could use, from underwear and socks to baseballs and puzzles.
 You choose a request to fill, and when your package arrives, the person who made the request gives your letters or care package to people in the unit who don’t get much or any mail.
 Keep in mind that this isn’t as simple as bringing a care package to the post office.
 You’ll need to download and fill out customs forms, and they’ll list shipping limitations that you’ll want to know about before buying care package items.